gthampak/physinet.io/README.md

 - Tai Xiang
 - Ziang Xue

+***

 ### Introduction

 Lagrangian and Hamiltonian neural networks (LNN and HNN) output the Lagrangian and Hamiltonian equations for a system in motion.
 They were both developed for extremely physics-specific tasks, and this makes them relatively narrow in their scope.
 We seek to explore if they are capable of outperforming a more general-purpose neural network that is highly successful at predicting the behavior of chaotic systems, Reservoir Computing (RC).
 The task we will be using for comparison is the mechanics-based problem of forecasting the motion of a chaotic double pendulum.
-To verify this, we will train these networks on a dataset involving the IBM double pendulum dataset, which consists of the the initial conditions and four frames of the pendulums initial motion, and then 2000 frames of its subsequent path of motion.
+To verify this, we will train these networks on a dataset involving the IBM double pendulum dataset, which consists of the the initial conditions and four frames of the pendulums initial motion, and then 200 frames of its subsequent path of motion.
 If RC outperforms the two physics-specific networks, then the utility of these networks substantially decreases.
 However, in this case, we expect LNN and HNN to surpass RC, as the most common mathematical way to solve for the equations of motion for a double pendulum is by first solving the Lagrangian or Hamiltonian.

 To get an understanding of the performance of each of these neural networks against a more common baseline model, we will also be comparing all three of these models against a recurrent-neural network that will serve as the control.
 Though recurrent neural networks do not display the same chaos-forecasting abilities of reservoir computing, but is a good baseline for sequential systems.

 Finally, to test the validity of each model on new and physical data.
 We will be taking multiple videos of a double pendulum provided by the Pomona College physics department, reading in its initial conditions and four frames of its initial motion, and then running each model on this system to determine its subsequent path.
 We will then validate this against its actual path and check for divergence.
 This will help us understand how each model works in a noisier system, as the IBM dataset was constructed with cutting-edge equipment and a fine-tuned system.

+### Relative works

 Similar work on chaotic systems and the double pendulum has been done before.
 Klinkachorn and Parmar at Stanford characterized the performance of neural networks on double pendulum's as the starting angle between the two pendulum arm's began to vary.
 However, they tested a range of machine learning algorithms and models, including linear regression, autoregression, feed-forward neural networks, and long-short term memory networks.
 Rudy et al. also demonstrated a novel method to train models that seek to fit dynamical systems on noisy data, and in this paper compare increasing levels of variance that arise when a neural network is used to predict an increasingly noisy double pendulum input.